kissgyorgy/my-stars/README.md

 - [eafer/rdrview](https://github.com/eafer/rdrview) - Firefox Reader View as a command line tool
 - [dequis/purple-facebook](https://github.com/dequis/purple-facebook) - Facebook protocol plugin for libpurple (moved from jgeboski/purple-facebook)
 - [taviso/ctypes.sh](https://github.com/taviso/ctypes.sh) - A foreign function interface for bash.
+- [microsoft/PowerToys](https://github.com/microsoft/PowerToys) - Microsoft PowerToys is a collection of utilities that supercharge productivity and customization on Windows
 - [Tarsnap/spiped](https://github.com/Tarsnap/spiped) - Spiped is a utility for creating symmetrically encrypted and authenticated pipes between socket addresses.
 - [Tarsnap/tarsnap](https://github.com/Tarsnap/tarsnap) - Command-line client code for Tarsnap.
 - [Tarsnap/kivaloo](https://github.com/Tarsnap/kivaloo) - Kivaloo is a collection of utilities which together form a data store associating keys of up to 255 bytes with values of up to 255 bytes.